actionitdev/ifrc-list/README.md

 # ifrc-list

-List of IFRC National Societies in JSON.
+List of IFRC National Societies.

+Can be used as JSON or ES6.